-Placement tests must be taken before a student will be allowed to register for classes.
+Placement tests must be taken before a student will be allowed to register for classes, with a few exceptions.
 Students should contact the SWC Learning Lab for more information and to arrange a test time.

 Academic Advising

 Each student is assigned to an academic advisor based upon his/her program of study.
 The academic advisor assists and advises the student in drawing up a class schedule during formal registration and must provide approval for the registration to be finished.